 The Family Supplemental Subsistence Allowance is open to military members who are serving overseas, provided they meet the eligibility requirements.
 To be eligible, military members must:

-- and must have applied and been certified at a certain payment level by the appropriate office.
+- Must have applied and been certified at a certain payment level by the appropriate office.

 The program is especially designed to help large military family households.